 7. Battlefield 3 Game (2011)

-Right after play4free, came Battlefield 3 and took everyone by surprise.
-It made everyone remember what the Battlefield series was all about with an advanced and enticing multiplayer mode.
-It featured a large campaign mode and made use of actual physics in the game.
+Battlefield 3 Game(2011)-the Best Battlefield Game for PCRight after play4free came Battlefield 3, which took everyone by surprise; it made everyone remember what the Battlefield series was about with an advanced and enticing multiplayer mode.
+It featured a large campaign mode and used actual physics in the game.

-In 2011, not many games looked as good as Battlefield 3 did, in terms of both graphics and gameplay.
+In 2011, few games looked as good as Battlefield 3 in graphics and gameplay.
 It was based on a fictional war that took place in 2014.
-The maps included some of the popular cities in the world like Paris, Newyork, Kuwait, and some parts of the Persian Gulf.
-It showed metropolitan areas, downtowns, sub-urban streets that were best suited for vehicular warfare.
-And to top it all, the storyline of the singleplayer mode won hearts!
+The maps included some of the most famous cities in the world, like Paris, Newyork, Kuwait, and some parts of the Persian Gulf.
+It showed metropolitan areas, downtowns, and sub-urban streets best suited for vehicular warfare.
+And to top it all, the storyline of the single-player mode won hearts!
 It was so popular that DICE had to introduce five expansions for the game.

 8. Battlefield 3 Endgame (2012)